 YouthWorks is a state-funded youth employment program that helps teens and young adults develop the skills and experience needed to find and keep jobs.
 Participants take part in paid short-term work placements during the summer and/or school year at public, private, and non-profit work sites.
 As part of the program, they receive training in core soft skills, practice professional behavior, and learn how to work effectively with supervisors, co-workers, and customers at their work sites.
 They also learn how to take the next steps in their education and career pathways.

-We have a 6-8-week YouthWorks summer program and a year-round program that runs from October to May, serving youth up to the age of 21!
+We have a 6-8-week YouthWorks summer program and a year-round program that runs from October to May, serving youth from the ages of 15 to 21!
 All YouthWorks participants are required to complete Stickball and Signal Success curriculum to help young people learn and practice the skills that matter at work, at school, and in life.

 Education: